burlster1980/arupcodev060/content/best-practice/seo.md

     <div class="rich-text">
         <div class="reveal rich-text__content">
             <h2>1.
 What is SEO?</h2>
             <p>SEO stands for 'Search Engine Optimisation'.
-At its most basic level, SEO is this process of making your content as discoverable as possible by search engines such as Google.</p>
+At its most basic level, SEO is the process of making your content as discoverable as possible by search engines such as Google.</p>
             <p>All search engines operate their own specific algorithms that are used to identify and rank content based on the criteria that the searcher enters.
 What you see as the searcher is what the search engine believes are the pages that will answer your query or question based on its assessment of millions of pages of content.
-We use SEO to increase the chances of our page being the result that a searcher sees first</p>
+We use SEO to increase the chances of our page being the result that a searcher sees first.</p>
         </div>
     </div>
 </section>